citusdata/citus_docs/reference/user_defined_functions.rst

 The :code:`master_disable_node` function is the opposite of :code:`master_activate_node`.
 It marks a node as inactive in the Citus metadata table :code:`pg_dist_node`, removing it from the cluster temporarily.
-This function is not destructive like :code:`master_remove_node`, and can operate even with shard placements existing on the node.
+The function also deletes all reference table placements from the disabled node.
+To reactivate the node, just run :code:`master_activate_node` again.

 Arguments
 ************************